ver228/tierpsy-tracker/docs/EXPLANATION.md

 #### /skeleton /contour_side1 /contour_side2
-Normalized coordinates (same number of points) of the skeletons, and the contour in each side.
-The head should correspond to the first index and tail to the last.
+Normalized coordinates (same number of points) for the skeletons and the contour in each side of the worm.
+The head should correspond to the first index and the tail to the last.

 #### /contour_width